 Homemade bagels from scratch are easier than you might think!
-These are generously sprinkled with poppy and sesame seeds and flavoured with garlic and onion.
-Best eaten fresh out of the oven!
+This everything bagel recipe has lots of poppy and sesame seeds and flavoured with garlic and onion.
+So delicious with your favourite spread or toppings.

 Only a few ingredients are required to make homemade bagels.
 Plus, they are pretty simple ingredients that you probably have in your pantry right now.